 Everything you need to know about double-entry accounting in the FreshBooks!

-Interested in implementing double-entry accounting, but want to know more about the seven industry standard functions?
+Interested in implementing double-entry accounting, but want to know more about the eight industry standard functions?
 You’ve come to the right place!
 We’re breaking down each element that make up this robust system of accounting reports and tools.

 Once you understand the purpose of each of them, Plus and Premium users can head over to their FreshBooks accounts and find these easy-to-use tools.
 They function a lot like our other reports.
 If you need help, our Customer Service Support Team is standing by.

 FreshBooks has always made it easy for you to share your financial information with your accountant or bookkeeper.
 Our original accounting reports can be printed or exported for Excel.

 Double-entry accounting goes one step further.
 You can invite your accounting professional to create a personal profile so they have direct access—to your FreshBooks double-entry accounting tools only.
 This allows you both to see everything the same way and collaborate with ease.